SainsburyWellcomeCentre/autofinder/README.md

 # autofinder
 Test of algorithm to image only a sample and not surrounding tissue using serial-section 2-photon imaging.
+We have over 150 acquisitions, many have multiple samples so in total there are over 300 samples.
+Almost all samples are rat or mouse brains.
+Testing proceeds in phases:

+* **Phase One** is brains that have few or no obvious problems for the auto-ROI and are 100% expected to work without unusual user intervention.

+* **Phase Two** Are samples which are particularly awkward but we would like to get working before moving on to implementing this in BakingTray.
+Once Phase Two is complete, we move to the BakingTray implementation.
+Phase Two includes cases where the  laser intensity changed during acquisition, spinal cord acquisitions, low SNR acquisitions.

+* **Phase Three** samples are those where user intervention of some sort is necessary.
+This includes acquisitions where one or more samples is not visible at all initially.
+It also includes acquisitions where the sample legitimately vanishes (e.g. PMT switched off due to user error, sample block unglued, etc).

+* **Deferred Samples** are those that we will worry about once everything above worked. e.g. this includes BS data with large numbers of duplicate tiles.
+Hopefully this can be fixed by Vidrio.

 # Generating pStack files